England | Scotland | Wales | Northern Ireland | Ireland

 If you are concerned about sitting in the waiting room (for example if you are feeling quite unwell, are worried about contact with others or if you have a poorly child), please let the receptionist know and a private examination room can be made available for you to wait to see the Doctor.

 We offer extended hours opening, for booked appointments only, one evening each week between 6.30 - 7.45pm.
 This operates on a rolling rota Monday to Thursday.
-We also offer Saturday morning surgeries every fortnight between 08.00 - 11.30am.
-These surgeries are for booked appointments only, Reception will not be open to answer urgent or ad hoc enquiries.

 You can book into one of the appointments via your GP practice, 111 or Out Of Hours.
 The service is GP led and supported by Nurse Practitioners, and Healthcare Assistants.
 Routine appointments can be booked 2 weeks in advance.